Degenerative disc pain overview

 Nerve compression in the neck and back is a common side effect of degenerative disc disease.

 The specific types of degenerative disc pain vary from patient to patient, depending on the location and severity of the condition.
-Typically, a physician performs a physical examination and asks for medical background information, and then confirms the presence of degenerative disc disease with an MRI or CT scan.
+Typically, a doctor performs a physical examination and asks for medical background information.
+The presence of degenerative disc disease is then confirmed with an MRI or CT scan.
 Once the diagnosis is made and the location and severity of the damaged disc is determined, pain management can begin.

 Treatment of degenerative disc pain typically begins with a conservative course of action, including: